SignalK/charts-plugin/README.md

 Chart metadata is derived from the following supported chart files:
 - Mapbox Tiles _(.mbtiles)_
-- Mapbox Style _(.json)_
+- Mapbox Styles _(.json)_
 - TMS _(tilemapresource.xml and tiles)_

-Additionally chart metadata can be defined for other chart sources and types _(e.g. WMS, WMTS, S-57 tiles and tileJSON)_.
+Additionally chart metadata can be defined for other chart sources and types _(e.g. WMS, WMTS, S-57 tiles and tilejson)_.

 Chart metadata made available to both v1 and v2 Signal K resources api paths.